-All Federal Stafford Loans may be subject to an Origination and Default fee of up to 2%, taken from the value of the loan at the time it is disbursed to the school.
+All Federal Stafford Loans may be subject to an Origination and Default fee of 1.057%, effective 10/1/2020, taken from the value of the loan at the time it is disbursed to the school.
 The loan amounts listed above and on financial aid award notifications represent the gross amount (amount before the fees have been paid).
 Students should consider the fees charged by each lender when choosing their loan provider.

 Standard loan repayment begins after the loan grace period, or 6 months after the student graduates, leaves school, or drops below half-time enrollment.
 Standard repayment will initially be scheduled for fixed monthly payments over a 10 years period.
 Other repayment options are available to fit student’s individual needs.

 How to Apply for a Federal Stafford Loan

 Students should complete the following steps with the school’s financial aid leader to apply for a Federal Stafford Loan: